nuxt/content/docs/content/index.md

 The git-based CMS for :br Nuxt projects.

 #description
 Nuxt Content is a module for Nuxt that provides a simple way to manage content for your application.
-It allows developers to write their content in Markdown, YAML, or JSON files and then query and display it in their application.
+It allows developers to write their content in Markdown, YAML, CSV or JSON files and then query and display it in their application.

 #links{unwrap="p"}
   :::u-button